What is MFA and how I can enable / disable it?

 How can I use MFA?

-First of all: you don’t need any new physical device to get you token.
-You can easily manage the whole process with a common device-generated token in addition to your user's credentials (email address and password): usually your smartphone is ok!
+First of all, you don’t need any new physical device to get your token: you can manage the entire process with a device-generated token, typically using your smartphone, in addition to your username and password.

 google-authenticator-install.jpg